-The current IBRD portfolio consists of 11 projects for a total current commitment of $656 million (as of September 2013).
-All the Bank’s financing to Russia is currently provided in the form of investment lending operations.
-Reimbursable Advisory Services (RAS) show steady demand with continued interest from the regions and growing demand from the federal government.
+The current IBRD portfolio consists of 11 projects with a total current commitment of US$656 million (as of September 2013).
+All of the Bank’s financing to Russia is currently provided in the form of investment project financing.
+Reimbursable Advisory Services (RAS) show steady demand, with continued interest from the regions and growing demand from the federal government.

 Portfolio quality is relatively high.
-Except for the Housing and Communal Services Project, Financial Education and Financial Literacy Project, and Registration Projects, which hold moderately unsatisfactory ratings, all other projects are rated at moderately satisfactory or satisfactory level.
-Judicial Reform Support Project went through intensive restructuring and has been upgraded to moderately satisfactory.
-Fiscal year 2013 closed with the disbursement ratio of 15.3 percent, which was still below ECA’s average of 21.3 percent.
-Average project age is 5.3 years given that the majority of the projects are designed as five-year investment operations.
+Except for the Housing and Communal Services Project, Financial Education and Financial Literacy Project, and Registration Projects, which hold moderately unsatisfactory ratings, all other projects are rated at the moderately satisfactory or satisfactory level.
+The Judicial Reform Support Project went through intensive restructuring and has been upgraded to moderately satisfactory.
+FY13 closed with a disbursement ratio of 15.3 percent, which was still below ECA’s average of 21.3 percent.
+The average project age is 5.3 years, attributable to the fact that the majority of the projects are designed as five-year investment operations.

 The Russia program is distinguished by several cooperation and innovation initiatives.
-These include IFC-Bank sub-national lending, reimbursable advisory services, and a joint strategy that capitalizes on IFC’s and MIGA’s (Multilateral Investment Guarantee Agency) work in the private sector.
-The WBG is in constant search for innovative engagement opportunities and instruments, such as direct lending to regions with sovereign guarantee and a mechanism to fund analytical work and technical assistance to poorer regions.
+These include IFC-Bank subnational lending, RAS, and a joint strategy that capitalizes on IFC’s and MIGA’s work in the private sector.
+The WBG is in constant search of innovative engagement opportunities and instruments, such as direct lending to regions with a sovereign guarantee and a mechanism to fund analytical work and technical assistance to poorer regions.

-Demand has grown rapidly for the Reimbursable Advisory Services (RAS).
+Demand has grown rapidly for the RAS.
 Demand covers a wide range of activities that are well aligned with Russia’s development challenges, from human development to social assistance, PPPs, and capacity-building for ODA.
-Since 2007, the World Bank Group (WBG) has provided Government-endorsed reimbursable advisory services to about 40 of Russia’s subnational governments, including 24 active projects.
+Since 2007, the WBG has provided government-endorsed RAS to about 40 of Russia’s subnational governments, including 24 active projects.

-In Russia, as in other MICs, one of the areas of demand for RASs is support for large-scale projects.
-One of the examples is St. Petersburg Pulkovo airport expansion, which was awarded the title of “Global PPP deal of the Year” by Infrastructure Investors in 2011.
-As international experience and analytical components are often the critical success factors in the human development and social assistance sectors, demand from clients has led to widespread use of RASs in these sectors as well.
-Recent trend shows that for the past two years RASs are also demanded for improving investment climate and capacity building for ODA management.
+In Russia, as in other high-level-income countries, one of the areas of demand for RAS is support for large-scale projects.
+One of the examples is the St. Petersburg Pulkovo Airport expansion, which was awarded the title of “Global PPP Deal of the Year” by Infrastructure Investors in 2011.
+As international experience and analytical components are often the critical success factors in the human development and social assistance sectors, demand from clients has led to widespread use of RAS in these sectors as well.
+During the past two years, RAS are also in demand for improving the investment climate and building the capacity for ODA management.

 Russia became an IFC member in 1993.
-Since then, IFC’s investments in Russia have totaled $11.1 billion, including $3.4 billion in syndicated loans across 294 projects.
-IFC’s current committed investment portfolio in Russia is US$1.8 billion, which makes it IFC’s fifth largest country exposure.
-There are currently no non-performing loans (NPLs) out of 113 projects with 79 clients.
-In FY13, IFC invested $1.02 billion in Russia, including $200 million in mobilization.
-IFC also delivered a number landmark capital market transactions, including participation as anchor investor in Brunswick Rail’s debut US$600 million Eurobond; and issue of the first inflation-linked ruble bond, raising 13 billion Russian rubles ($410 million), of which 10 billion Russian rubles were purchased by Vnesheconombank.
+Since then, IFC’s investments in Russia have totaled US$11.1 billion, including US$3.4 billion in syndicated loans across 294 projects.
+IFC’s current committed investment portfolio in Russia is US$1.8 billion, which makes it IFC’s fifth-largest country exposure.
+There are currently no NPLs out of 113 projects with 79 clients.
+In FY13, IFC invested US$1.024 billion in Russia, including US$200 million in mobilization.
+IFC also delivered a number of landmark capital market transactions, including participation as anchor investor in Brunswick Rail’s debut US$600 million Eurobond, and the issue of the first inflation-linked ruble bond, raising 13 billion Russian rubles (US$410 million), of which 10 billion were purchased by Vnesheconombank.

-Development of PPPs in partnership with IBRD is one example of IFC’s strategic engagement in Russia.
+The development of PPPs in partnership with IBRD is one example of IFC’s strategic engagement in Russia.
 The success of Pulkovo Airport, Russia’s first large-scale PPP, should have an important demonstration effect in the market, leading to additional public-private investment in infrastructure.
-Going forward, IFC is seeking to develop projects in frontier regions with a strong resource efficiency component, e.g., municipal solid waste and district heating, or with social impact, e.g., health and education, as well as opportunities in transport infrastructure.
+Going forward, IFC is seeking to develop projects in frontier regions with a strong resource-efficiency component, for example, municipal solid waste and district heating, or with social impact, such as health and education, as well as opportunities in transport infrastructure.
 IFC has shared its new study “Municipal Solid Waste Management: Opportunities for Russia” with the Deputy Prime Minister for Industry and Energy.
-The report recommends that Russia adopt a national waste management and recycling system to manage growing volumes of waste and current limited landfill capacity, using private sector involvement, including PPPs, to introduce best practices and technologies to the Russian market.
+The report recommends that Russia adopt a national waste management and recycling system to manage growing volumes of waste and the current limited landfill capacity, using private sector involvement, including PPPs, to introduce best practices and technologies into the Russian market.

-Building on a World Bank Group energy efficiency study and passage of a new Energy Efficiency Law (2009), IFC has developed strong working partnerships with government agencies, the private sector and other stakeholders to create a favorable environment for investment in resource-efficiency.
-IFC’s initiatives include a GEF-funded project to develop renewable energy at the national level and in pilot regions through policy dialogue, analysis and support of project developers.
-IFC also supports commercialization of sustainable energy finance (including residential energy efficiency) through private banks, and provides direct advice and financing to businesses seeking to boost competitiveness through greater resource efficiency.
-In March 2013, IFC Sustainable Energy Finance Program signed a project services agreement with Vnesheconombank to help launch new energy efficiency financing products targeting industry.
+Building on a WBG energy-efficiency study and passage of a new Energy Efficiency Law (2009), IFC has developed strong working partnerships with government agencies, the private sector, and other stakeholders to create a favorable environment for investment in resource efficiency.
+IFC’s initiatives include a Global Environment Facility (GEF)-funded project to develop renewable energy at the national level and in pilot regions through policy dialogue, analysis, and the support of project developers.
+IFC also supports the commercialization of sustainable energy finance (including residential energy efficiency) through private banks, and provides direct advice and financing to businesses seeking to boost competitiveness through greater resource efficiency.
+In March 2013, IFC’s Sustainable Energy Finance Program signed a project services agreement with Vnesheconombank to help launch new energy-efficiency financing products targeting industry.

 Multilateral Investment Guarantee Agency

-MIGA’s gross exposure in Russia is close to $534 million (with a net exposure, after reinsurance, of slightly more than $286 million) in 11 active projects as of Aug.
-31, 2013 – MIGA’s fifth largest net exposure.
+MIGA’s gross exposure in Russia is close to US$534 million (with a net exposure, after reinsurance, of slightly more than US$286 million) in 11 active projects as of August 31, 2013 – MIGA’s fifth-largest net exposure.

-In dollar terms, MIGA’s exposure is still concentrated in Russia’s financial sector, having mainly supported investments of global financial institutions into their banking, mortgage, and leasing subsidiaries in Russia.
+In dollar terms, MIGA’s exposure is still concentrated in Russia’s financial sector, having mainly supported the investments of global financial institutions in their banking, mortgage, and leasing subsidiaries in Russia.

-As these financial sector transactions are rolling off MIGA’s books (currently about 60 percent of MIGA’s net exposure in Russia resides in the financial sector, forecasted to decline to about 40 percent by the end of FY2013), the Russian portfolio is starting to look more diversified.
-Especially since all new transactions signed since the 2008/09 crisis have been in nonfinancial sectors – manufacturing, telecom, and agribusiness – with the latter project establishing MIGA’s first presence in Russia’s rural ‘black earth’ regions of Penza and Tambov (400–600 miles SE of Moscow).
+As these financial sector transactions are rolling off MIGA’s books (currently about 60 percent of MIGA’s net exposure in Russia resides in the financial sector, forecasted to decline to about 40 percent by the end of FY13), the Russian portfolio is starting to look more diversified.
+This is especially the case since all new transactions signed since the 2008–09 crisis have been in the nonfinancial sectors – manufacturing, telecom, and agribusiness – with the latter project establishing MIGA’s first presence in Russia’s rural “black earth” regions of Penza and Tambov (400–600 miles southeast of Moscow).